About 6 Wharf

 We’ve built an on-port penguin sanctuary to protect the kororā or little blue penguins that nest in and around the sea walls at Napier Port.

-Why we need 6 Wharf in 2022
+Why we needed 6 Wharf in 2022

 Napier Port is the largest port in central New Zealand and a crucial part of Hawke’s Bay’s export-led economy.

-1. We’ve run out of berth space
+1. We were running out of berth space

 2. Ships are getting larger